susrithasabbini/recon-frontend/memory-bank/account-creation.md

 - `accounts`: List of account objects with complete details including balances.
 - `name`, `type`, `currency`: Controlled values for the new account form.
-- `page`: Current page for paginated account list.
+- `page`: Current page for the paginated account list, managed by the `@heroui/pagination` component.
 - `query`: Search query for filtering accounts.
 - `accountToDelete`: Account object pending deletion (for modal).
 - `accountToEdit`: Account object pending edit (for modal).
-- `editName`, `editType`, `editCurrency`: Controlled values for the edit account modal.
+- `editName`: Controlled value for the edit account modal's name field.
+(Note: `editType`, `editCurrency` were mentioned in original doc but not present in the provided `account-creation.tsx` code for editing, only name is editable).
 - `error`: Error message state for form validation.
 - `loading`: Boolean, shows skeleton while fetching accounts or during operations.
-- `rowsPerPage`: Number of accounts per page.
+- `rowsPerPage`: Number of accounts per page, used to calculate total pages for pagination.
 - `selectedMerchant`: Current selected merchant from default context.

 ### **Context Integration**